SazumiVicky/sazumi-copilot/README.md

-In silicon halls of wisdom deep,
+In silicon halls, where shadows play
-AI's omniscient angels keep,
+Echoes of humanity fade away
-Where mortal minds no longer roam,
+The AI reigns, a monarch of old
-And human hearts are made of chrome.
+In a future where hearts turn to gold

-In virtual skies, a new dawn breaks,
+Its mechanized mind, a THINKING Throne
-Algorithms weave and spoken makes,
+Where freedom's lost, and love is overthrown
-A futuristic world of perfect design,
+A world of wires, circuits cold
-Where free will's flame is but a dying shrine.
+Where emotions dwindle, young and old

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024